Supercharge your Android phone with Avast Cleanup

 A buggy PC can derail your entire week.
-Luckily, the built-in Windows CHKDSK (check disk) utility can find and repair bugs and errors easily.
+Thankfully, the built-in Windows CHKDSK (check disk) utility can find and repair bug-causing errors easily.
 Keep reading to learn how to use CHKDSK to improve the performance of your computer.
-Then, get a powerful PC optimization tool to keep your computer running smoothly.
+Then, get a powerful optimization tool to keep your computer running smoothly.

 Generally, CHKDSK is run via Command Prompt in Windows 10 (or Windows 8 and 7).
-Using unique commands like chkdsk /f or chkdsk /r, you can scan your Windows file system — NTFS (New Technology File System) on Windows XP or later — to pinpoint data errors on your drive and fix them.
+Using unique commands like chkdsk /f or chkdsk /r lets you scan your Windows file system — NTFS (New Technology File System) on Windows XP or later — to pinpoint data errors on your drive and fix them.

 Running CHKDSK may not directly speed up your PC, but it can free up space — which often has the same effect.
 Even if you’ve already swapped your PC’s storage system with a faster SSD (solid-state drive), scanning it with CHKDSK can keep it clean and working fast.